Hazardous spill shuts down traffic outside Tucson, Arizona - KESQ

 Garcia referred to the accident as an “injury collision,” but did not provide details, including whether another vehicle was involved and who, if anyone, was injured.
 There were no reports of anyone being hospitalized because of exposure to the substance.

-Garcia said first responders were working to clear people from the area and that troopers anticipate a lengthy freeway closure.
+Garcia said first responders were working to clear people from the area and that troopers anticipated a lengthy freeway closure.

 The Centers for Disease Control and Prevention says nitric acid is a highly corrosive, colorless liquid with yellow or red fumes and can cause an acrid smell.